goyal6624/data-collection-challenge/README.md

 # data-collection-challenge

-This repository contains a Python script to visualize the minimum temperature and pressure data on Mars for various terrestrial dates.
-The data is presented as a bar graph, where each bar represents the minimum temperature (in Celsius) recorded on a specific terrestrial date.
-It also gets news article previews from Mars Daily News.
+This repository contains a Jupyter Notebook (`mars_weather.ipynb`) to visualize the minimum temperature and pressure data on Mars for various terrestrial date and export the data to a CSV file.
+Each data visualization is presented as a bar graph, with each bar representing the minimum temperature (in Celsius) or pressure (in Pascals) recorded on a specific terrestrial date.
+This repository also contains a Jupyter Notebook that parses the Mars Daily News webpage for news article previews.

 ## Usage